Vad1mD/Online-store-RestAPI/README.md

 The service simulates a store in a Mall shopping center.
 The Store has **Catalogs** which contain **Items**.

-The API has 3 table
+The API has 3 table - I've used Postgres and configuration can be found in application.properties
 - users - containing the users in the mall - both owners and customers (id,name,role,payment_method)
 - item - contain the items in the store (id,name,price,amount,catalog_id)
 - catalog - contains info regarding hte catalog (id, name)